 - Offering excellent legal representation combined with a compassionate, caring approach that recognizes the difficulties you may be facing

-Contact Our Estate Administration Attorney NY for a Consultation to Learn More about How We Provide Counsel to Clients
+Contact Our Qualified New Jersey Estate Administration Attorneys for a Consultation to Learn More About How We Provide Trusted Legal Counsel to Clients

-The estate administration law firm of Choi Law Firm represents clients in Bergen County, Hudson County, Queens County, Long Island, and throughout North Jersey and NYC.
+Our estate administration law firm in Bergen County, NJ represents clients in Passaic County, Essex County, and throughout New York, including Queens County, Nassau County, and NYC.
 Reach out to us today to learn more about how we can help you with your estate and trust administration.

-Frequently Asked Questions about Estate and Trust Administration in NY/NJ
+Frequently Asked Questions About Estate and Trust Administration in New Jersey

 An executor or administrator generally has three primary duties with respect to an estate.
 These include identifying and collecting the assets of the decedent, paying the decedent’s outstanding debts and the expenses and taxes of the estate, and distributing the net assets of the estate according to the decedent’s will or state intestacy laws.
 While this may seem straightforward, complications can arise when, for example, a decedent’s assets were seized by another party, or when a beneficiary of the estate contests the amount of estate administration expenses.